Vijay-31-08-2005/ponzi-scheme-detection/README.md

-# ponzi-scheme-detection
 # Ponzi Scheme Detection

-This program processes text descriptions of investment schemes to determine if they are *Ponzi schemes*.
-It extracts financial and textual features with NLP, computes a risk score with a Neural Network, and trains a Random Forest classifier to label schemes as Ponzi, Likely Ponzi, or Not Ponzi.
+This program processes text descriptions of investment schemes to determine if they are **Ponzi schemes**.
+It extracts financial and textual features with NLP, computes a risk score with a Neural Network, and trains a Random Forest classifier to label schemes as `Ponzi`, `Likely Ponzi`, or `Not Ponzi`.

 <br>